loop-payments/prisma-lint/RULES.md

 Checks that certain fields have indices.

-This rules supports selective ignoring via the `prisma-lint-ignore-model` comment, like so:
+This rule supports selectively ignoring fields via the `prisma-lint-ignore-model` comment, like so:

     /// prisma-lint-ignore-model require-field-index tenantId